Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: System Model and Preliminaries

 \subsection{Local Processes and Measurements}

-\TF{The process dynamics are assumed to be unstable and modeled by the following linear time-invariant (LTI) stochastic process:}
+The process dynamics are assumed to be unstable and modeled by the following linear time-invariant (LTI) stochastic process:

-\TF{where $x_{i,k} \in \mathbb{R}^{n_{i}}$, $y_{i,k} \in \mathbb{R}^{p_{i}}$, and $u_{i,k} \in \mathbb{R}^{m_{i}}$ are the states, outputs measured by the sensor, and inputs of subsystem $i$ at time step $k$, respectively. $A_{i}$, $B_{i}$ and $C_{i}$ are the system, input and output matrices of appropriate dimensions and to avoid trivial cases, we assume that $\sigma_{\max}(A_{i})>1$ for all $i$.
-Moreover, $w_{i,k}$ and $v_{i,k}$ are the uncorrelated zero-mean Gaussian disturbance and measurement noise, respectively, with respective covariances $W_i\succeq 0$, and $V_{i}\succ 0$. {The initial state $x_{i,0}$ is also a Gaussian random variable with mean $\bar{x}_{i,0}$ and covariance $X_{i,0}\succeq 0$,} which is independent of $w_{i,k}$ and $v_{i,k}$, i.e., $\E\{x_{i,0}w_{i,k}^T\} =\E\{x_{i,0}v_{i,k}^T\}=0$ for all $k$.}
+where $x_{i,k} \in \mathbb{R}^{n_{i}}$, $y_{i,k} \in \mathbb{R}^{p_{i}}$, and $u_{i,k} \in \mathbb{R}^{m_{i}}$ are the states, outputs measured by the sensor, and inputs of subsystem $i$ at time step $k$, respectively. $A_{i}$, $B_{i}$ and $C_{i}$ are the system, input and output matrices of appropriate dimensions and to avoid trivial cases, we assume that $\sigma_{\max}(A_{i})>1$ for all $i$.
+Moreover, $w_{i,k}$ and $v_{i,k}$ are the uncorrelated zero-mean Gaussian disturbance and measurement noise, respectively, with respective covariances $W_i\succeq 0$, and $V_{i}\succ 0$.
+The initial state $x_{i,0}$ is also a Gaussian random variable with mean $\bar{x}_{i,0}$ and covariance $X_{i,0}\succeq 0$, which is independent of $w_{i,k}$ and $v_{i,k}$, i.e., $\E\{x_{i,0}w_{i,k}^T\} =\E\{x_{i,0}v_{i,k}^T\}=0$ for all $k$.

 Each sensor is assumed to have enough computational power for pre-processing the measurement data.
 Similar to the typical configuration considered in remote estimation, we consider the scenario in which the sensors compute the state estimate and transmit that rather than the raw measurement.
-The resulting estimator outperforms the so called time-varying Kalman filter since it results in smaller error covariance while offering tighter stability conditions \cite{Gupta:2007, Schenato:2008}.
-Let \TF{$\mathcal{I}_{i,k}^s=\{y_{i,0},\ldots,y_{i,k}\}$} denote the available information set at the sensor of subsystem $i$ at time $k$ and define
+The resulting estimator outperforms the one based on raw (unprocessed) measurements since it results in smaller error covariance while offering tighter stability conditions \cite{Gupta:2007, Schenato:2008}.
+Let $\mathcal{I}_{i,k}^s=\{y_{i,0},\ldots,y_{i,k}\}$ denote the available information set at the sensor of subsystem $i$ at time $k$ and define